-FluorCam 1300-C/3535 features the unique flat LED panels design which results in a highly uniform illumination across the whole imaging area (350 × 350 mm) with minimum shading effects.
+FluorCam FC1300-C/2020 and FC1300-L/2020 feature the unique flat LED panel design which results in a highly uniform illumination across the whole imaging area $(200 \times 200 \text{ mm})$ with minimum shading effects.

-The standard version of FC 1300-C/3535 contains multiple LED sources for use in excitation of chlorophyll in various ChIF protocols.
+The standard version contains multiple LED sources for use in excitation of chlorophyll in various ChIF protocols.
 The red-orange LEDs are used for measuring flashes and actinic light.
 The cool white LEDs are used for saturating pulse and as additional actinic light.
-The FAR-red LEDs are employed in estimation of F_0 '.
+The FAR-red LEDs are employed in estimation of F0'.
 High resolution CCD camera allows both measurement of ChIF and detection of weak steady-state fluorescence signals, where long integration times are needed.
 Applications where high spatial resolution of the fluorescence signal is of importance will also benefit from the high-resolution CCD camera.
-The enhanced version of FC 1300-C/3535 is supplemented by a state-of-the-art Multi-Excitation Module combining conventional chlorophyll fluorescence measurements with detection of the various fluorescence or reflectance signals.
+The enhanced version is supplemented by a state-of-the-art Multi-Excitation Module combining conventional chlorophyll fluorescence measurements with detection of the various fluorescence or reflectance signals.
 The light source for multispectral fluorescence includes, additional to the standard cool-white, orange-red and FAR, 6 LED colors: UV, Royal Blue, Blue, Cyan, Green and Amber.

-FC 1300-C/3535 equipped with Multi-Excitation Module also include a motorized, software-controlled filter wheel equipped with up to 7 different emission filters, allowing for a number of experimental protocols as required by the user:
+FC1300-C/2020 and FC1300-L/2020 also include a motorized, software-controlled filter wheel equipped with up to 7 different emission filters, allowing for a number of experimental protocols as required by the user:

-- Detection of fluorescent proteins and dyes (CFP, GFP, YFP, RFP, mCherry, SYBR Green...) - Multi-color fluorescence and auto-fluorescence analysis - Measurements of chlorophyll fluorescence excitation spectra - Quantification of pigments (flavonols, anthocyanins, chlorophyll)
+- Detection of fluorescent proteins and dyes (CFP, GFP, YFP, RFP, mCherry, SYBR Green...) - Multi-color fluorescence and auto-fluorescence analysis - Measurements of chlorophyll fluorescence excitation spectra - · Quantification of pigments (flavonols, anthocyanins, chlorophyll)

-The Closed FluorCam 1300 system is compact and allows easy dark adaptation of the sample.
+The FluorCam 1300 system is compact and allows easy dark adaptation of the sample.
 The system includes a high-performance PC and comprehensive software package which provides full device control, data acquisition and image processing.
 Experienced users may design new protocols with sophisticated programming language and vary the timing and measuring sequences.